ccns/dreambbs/INDENT.md

 ```

 ## Preprocessor directives
-- The indentation size should be 1 or 2 spaces
+- The indentation size should be 2 spaces
 - The indentation should be consistent within the whole block
 - The indentation can come before or after `#`
 - The indentation can be omitted only for short blocks